dsoto/GHTC-2014/paper/paper.md

 For the range of terms where solar lanterns are attractive investments, there are no loans available.

-- Central point is that lowest initial cost is not always desirable
-- These same issues come up in diesel mini-grids
-- Lower tiers are possible through financing
-- Upper tiers are more difficult
-- For example refrigerators require large marginal benefit
-- Companies are pursuing this pay-as-you-go model
-- For highest affordability, financing should be extended over the life of the product
-- How do we move to higher tiers of energy access while simultaneously making it available to more income levels
-- MFI rates
-- Mobile money rates and remittance transaction costs #africasupertax
-- pay as you go or company finance could lead to better terms

-## Need to incorporate this into design process
-- How can reduction of transaction costs be incorporated into design process?
-- Can companies take the place of microfinance at a benefit to both consumers and providers?
-- Can technology or software lower transaction costs and thus the interest rate?

 ## Difficulty once avoided costs are gone
 - Productive uses will need to create income streams rather than displace costs, making returns more uncertain